top of page

 weekly planning chart

 Part of the planning includes determining when would be the best times for Jamie to do things.
 Anything which is going to place additional stress on him needs to be cushioned with plenty of time (as in days) either side of the event.
-A recent trip to Comic Con to meet some favourite actors was an exciting but nerve wracking experience, stressful experience.
+A recent trip to Comic Con to meet some favourite actors was an exciting but nerve wracking, stressful experience.
 The few hours spent there is the end product of months of anticipation, excitement and nerves.
 We would have to be mad to plan anything for Jamie in the following days.
 His calendar for this week, following our family event, is empty other than a movie day with granny.
 On returning home from our weekend away Jamie went straight to bed and was sound asleep within minutes, showing just how exhausting the weekend had been for him.
 This is something we’ve become used to.
 With nighttime sleep being very disrupted, we now know to allow time for naps after any stressful events.
 Sometimes this means a sleep after his hour in school or after a trip into town.

 The Same but Different